canonical/platform-engineering-docs/documentation/tutorial-guidance.rst

 * **Set up tutorial model**.
 The tutorial should begin at this point.
-Have the user create Juju model with a predetermined name so that you can reference it throughout the tutorial.
+Have the user create Juju model with a predetermined name so that you can reference the model name throughout the tutorial.
 * **Deploy the charm + its dependencies**.
-If the charm requires any other charms to successfully deploy, either include in this section or split into multiple sections.
-Use this section to enable any required configurations.
+If the charm requires any other charms to successfully deploy, either include in a single section or split into multiple sections.
+Use this pat of the tutorial to enable any required configurations.
-  Make sure to briefly explain what the configuration or additional charms are and why the steps are necessary.
+  Make sure to briefly explain what the configurations or additional charms are and why the steps are necessary.
 Split up important commands into separate command blocks, and provide explanations between each command.
 * **Check the deployment was successful**.
 Instruct the user to run ``juju status`` and show example output.
-If appropriate, also instruct the user to run `kubectl get pods -n <juju model name>` and show the output.
+If appropriate, also instruct the user to run ``kubectl get pods -n <juju model name>`` and show the output.
-  Offer a brief explanation about how the user knows that the deployment was successful.
+  Offer a brief explanation so that the user knows that the deployment was successful.
 * **Some final checkpoint**.
 Have the user visit a website, change a configuration, or run an action (maybe some combination of the three).
 Check